You can set your contact picture by following these instructions:

 Want to unsend an email message?
 Add a graphic to an email?
 How about hiding early morning and evening hours on your calendar?
 These and many other special functions are previewed in 'Labs' -- Google’s testing ground for experimental features.
 Warning: Lab features are not as fully tested as the standard features and may cause incompatibilities.
 Click Settings -> Labs to see a list of recently developed functions, then click Enable to add them to your email or calendar (remember to click 'Save changes' at the bottom of the list).

 Connect/Google Apps does limit the amount of mail a user can send.
-You can review the limits here, which restrict the number of both messages and recipients per message.
+You can review the limits here(link is external), which restrict the number of both messages and recipients per message.
 After reaching one of these limits, you could get an error message and your account might be suspended for up to 24 hours (you won’t be able to send any mail).
 If you need to send more mail than these limits allow, please contact your Tier 1 support personnel or open a Help Ticket for information on alternate options.